openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

     frontend_status: Partly

-A class must implement all properties from all interfaces (see :ref:`Implementing Interface Properties`) which are defined as getter, setter or both.
-It is not necessary to provide implementation for the property in a field form.
+A class must implement all properties from all interfaces (see :ref:`Implementing Interface Properties`) which are defined as a getter, a setter, or both.
+Providing implementation for the property in the form of a field is not necessary.

 .. code-block:: typescript
    :linenos: